chaaz/versio/docs/troubleshooting.md

 - Any other considerations that might be important.
 Are you running this on a 20-year old computer?
 Is this part of a CI/CD project you're putting together?
 Does the error only happen on Tuesdays with a full moon?
-Did you get your copy of Versio from a shady-looking figure in a back alley?
 This is all useful data to us.

 You can also attach some technical notes: if your issue deals with a particular command, you can run it with some environment variables like